Hao Huang (pianist)

-(Tseng) Hao Huang (黄俊豪) is a Hakka Chinese American concert pianist, published scholar, narrator, playwright, composer and the Bessie and Cecil Frankel Endowed Chair in Music at Scripps College.
+(Tseng) Hao Huang (黄俊豪) is a Hakka Chinese American concert pianist, published interdisciplinary scholar, narrator, playwright, composer and the Bessie and Cecil Frankel Endowed Chair in Music at Scripps College.

 Huang has performed in over two dozen countries overseas and authored or co-authored approximately four dozen journal articles and book chapters on topics in Western classical music, popular music, ethnomusicology, music history, anthropology, environmental studies, women's studies, American Studies and Humanities.
 His first mentor was Seymour Bernstein.

 Education

 Awarded the Leonard Bernstein Scholarship at Harvard College at Harvard University, Huang was referred to study with Leon Fleisher.
 Graduating with an A.B. cum laude in music, Huang was selected by audition for the national Frank Huntington Beebe Award for European Study which supported a tour of England, France, Switzerland and Italy.
 Upon returning to the States, he studied with Beveridge Webster at the Juilliard School on a piano scholarship, earning an M.M. in piano.
 Huang finished his academic studies as a Graduate Council Fellow at the State University of New York at Stony Brook, earning a D.M.A. in piano performance degree under the guidance of Charles Rosen and Gilbert Kalish.